drakefys2019/labs/_projects/lab8/lab8.md

 : ![Audio Log 2](captures/audio_log_2.jpg#audio_log)

 ### Effaced Assumptions
-As you navigate through the increasingly complex puzzles of the swamp area, consider how your understanding of these puzzles rules morphs over time.
+As you navigate through the increasingly complex puzzles of the swamp area, consider how your understanding of the rules morphs over time.
 <br><br>
 ![Insight Image 1](captures/insight_1.jpg#capture)